Aimen-prog/RegulatoryNetworkProject/README.md

-# Réseau de régulation de gènes
+# Regulatory Network Project

-## Description du projet
+## Description

-Pour ce projet, vous allez implémenter des classes pour simuler un réseau régulation de gènes.
+This app does a simple simulation of a gene regulatory network using different regulators (Composite, Boolean, Hill) by reading .rgn format file.

-## Membre du projet
+## Author

-- CHERIF Aimen
+CHERIF Aimen